 2. Practice maintaining your habits.

-It can be easy to “negotiate” yourself out of the office hours you’ve set, but that can eventually lead to you not trusting yourself to stick to something you’ve set!
+It can be easy to “negotiate” yourself out of the office hours you’ve created, but that can eventually lead to you not trusting yourself to stick to something you’ve set!
 And when you’re in the working world, you need to trust yourself to meet the personal deadlines you’ve set as much as your employer or team needs to trust you to meet those deadlines.
-Setting healthy and productive habits and practicing maintaining them will help you stay firm on what you’ve set.
+Setting healthy and productive habits and practicing maintaining them will help you stay firm on what you’ve committed to.
 For example, if you’re going to wake up, do yoga, and then start working at 9:00am sharp, do exactly that for at least 30 days so the habit “sets itself” in your mind and body.
 Then, make sure everyone else in your life knows your schedule so they and you can respect it and honor it.

 3. Establish a clean and clear work environment.